donaldboulton/minimal-mistakes/_posts/2018-05-27-post-reviews-for-jekyll.md

 {{ page.lcb }}% include reviews-staticman_v2.html %}
 ```

-## Staticman Code for Posting Reviews
+### Staticman Code for Posting Reviews

 Used as a include reviews-staticman_v2.html

-And the loading icon is from the icons.svg file
+And the loading icon is from the icons.svg file above

 ```javascript
 <script>